Hoyasumii/bee-movie/README.md

 Vanessa, this is nothing more than a big metal bee.

-It's got giant wings, huge engines
+It's got giant wings, huge engines.